 If unsure, or if not interested in computing these types of correlations, then each event should have a globally unique group id.

-A slice is the subset of all events from a dataset which have the same values across some categorical dimensions.
+A slice is the subset of all events from a dataset that have the same values across some categorical dimensions.

 For example, let's consider we have a data set with the sales from an international retailer and each event is a sale that has these categorical dimensions: the country where the sale occurred, the name of the product, the name of the company that made the product.
 Example of slices in this case are: all the sales for a given product, all the sales from a given country for all the products made by a given company.